Principles of Ergonomics: Designing with User Comfort in Mind

-Ergonomics refer to designing products, services, systems and processes with social interaction in mind.
-The principles of ergonomics ensures that the design complement the consumer ability strengths for and strives to minimize the effort and limitations while using the product rather than forcing them to adapt.
-Ergonomics is widely implemented in different industries effecting the creative sector.
-Many designers believe ergonomics is only considered in product design.
-However, designers in different fields such as graphic and interactive design are required to consider ergonomics in their design projects.
-For example, the interactive designers should consider the user experience research as an essential stage in designing mobile applications, websites, and user interfaces.
+Ergonomics also referred to as human factors and ergonomics, refers to designing products, services, systems and processes with social interaction in mind.
+The principles of ergonomics ensure that the design complements the consumer’s ability strengths and strives to minimize the effort and limitations while using the product rather than forcing them to adapt.
+Ergonomics is widely implemented in different industries, affecting the creative sector.
+Ergonomics principles were discussed by Wickens et al. in their book Introduction to Human Factors Engineering.
+The ISO 6385 guidelines provide a detailed description of the principles of ergonomics that need to be considered when designing different products, services or systems.

 1- Neutral Postures

-The neutral posture refers to the human body aligned and balanced.
-The standard and balanced posture reduces the stress applied on muscles, tendons, nerves, and bones.
-The unbalanced posture for the human body is known as an “awkward posture”.
-The usage of the designed product should avoid putting the consumer in the awkward posture.
-For example, the product design should ensure that the consumer is not enforced to use awkward postures in order to use the product.
+The neutral posture refers to the human body being aligned and balanced.
+The standard and balanced posture reduces the stress applied to muscles, tendons, nerves, and bones.
+The unbalanced posture of the human body is known as an “awkward posture”.
+The usage of the designed product should avoid putting the consumer in an awkward posture.
+For example, the product design should ensure that the consumer is not forced to use awkward postures in order to use the product.

 While this principle applies more to physical products, it can still be applied in digital designs.
-For example, the interactive design should consider a quick reach for information so users do not need to set for long periods of time in front of the computer of mobile screens.
+For example, interactive design should consider a quick reach for information so users do not need to spend long periods of time in front of a computer or mobile screen.

 ergonomics neutral posture

-The different between neutral posture and awkward posture. (images source: cdc.gov)
+Figure 1.
+The difference between neutral posture and awkward posture. (images source: cdc.gov

 2- Reduce Excessive Force

 The design for heavy products should consider reducing the excessive force needed or used to pull, push, or carry the product.
-Alternative solutions should be adapted to reduce the use of force such as using wheels to these products.
+Alternative solutions should be adapted to reduce the use of force, such as using wheels for these products.
 Also, adding handholds can reduce the force used to carry objects.
-This principle is viable in the physical products with little need or implementation in the digital domain.
+This principle is viable in physical products with little need or implementation in the digital domain.

 This principle is widely applied in both the physical and digital domains.
-The interaction with a specific product should be made easy.
-Consumers should reach the product easily and interact with it.
-For example, the control panel for dish washers should be reachable with the minimum amount of effort and time.
-In digital designs such as website and mobile application, users should be able to reach functions and navigation links easily through the usable implementation of the layout.
+Interaction with a specific product should be made easy.
+Users should be able to reach the product easily and interact with it.
+For example, the control panel for dishwashers should be reachable with the minimum amount of effort and time.
+In digital designs such as websites and mobile applications, users should be able to reach functions and navigation links easily through the usable implementation of the layout (How to Conduct Heuristic Evaluation?).

 The power zone refers to the zone where interacting with objects has the least amount of effort spent, it is also known as “hand shake zone”.
 It is the area between mi-thigh and mid-chest height.
 If the product is designed to be held, the designer should consider this position as the standard.